A follow-up to a previous post on harnessing the power of people in our fight against cybercrime

 Accounting for psychology and the human factor

-As the relatively young field of behavioural economics teaches us, at least part of the answer lies in accounting for human psychology.
+As the relatively young field of behavioral economics teaches us, at least part of the answer lies in accounting for human psychology.

 By tapping into human psychology, we can take a fundamental leap towards increasing people’s awareness of pretty much anything – cyber security included.

-We can use what academics reveal about human psychology to influence human behaviour and organisational culture, making people who might once have been considered to be a problem actually part of the solution.
+We can use what academics reveal about human psychology to influence human behavior and organizational culture, making people who might once have been considered to be a problem actually part of the solution.

 As an example, cyber security awareness training might finally take steps to align personal and professional goals in an effort to ease what psychologists label “cognitive dissonance.”
 If you’re unfamiliar with the term, you’ll have no doubt suffered it at some point.

 Cognitive dissonance is the mental stress we all suffer when we believe one thing but do something else entirely.
 It’s why we drag our heels and moan when facing “pointless” tasks: both are methods for dealing with our internal sense of dissatisfaction.

 Cognitive dissonance might well be relevant when it comes to things like setting secure passwords.
 Should using a random string of capitals, lower case letters, symbols and numbers seem futile, people will continue to use “123456” – despite what they’ve been told through internal communications.